GregoriaRamirez/gregoriaramirez.github.io/index.md

 **Original Course:** CS 340 – Client-Server Development
 **Enhanced For:** CS 499 – Computer Science Capstone

 This dashboard application tracks animal shelter data using a full-stack Python solution.
-It was originally developed using Jupyter Notebook and the MongoDB shell.
+It was originally developed using Jupyter Notebook and MongoDB shell.
 The project was later refactored using Visual Studio Code and MongoDB Compass for a more organized and professional structure.
 I modularized the project using Dash, MongoDB, and secure Python scripting.
 Advanced filtering and data visualizations were also integrated.

 🔗 [View Capstone GitHub Repository](https://github.com/GregoriaRamirez/CS-499-Capstone)